ehsan11100/AdGuard/FAQ.md

 ##  <a href="#bindinuse" id="bindinuse" name="bindinuse">Why am I getting `bind: address already in use` error when trying to install on Ubuntu?</a>

-Because `127.0.0.1:53`, which is used for DNS, is already occupied by another program.
+This happens because the address `127.0.0.1:53`, which is used for DNS, is already taken by another program.

-**The easiest solution would be simply to choose a different network interface and bind it to your external IP (for instance, your Wi-Fi IP).**
+**The easiest solution would be simply to choose a different network interface and bind it to an accessible IP address (for instance, the IP address of your router inside your network).**

-If for some reason you really want to bind to `127.0.0.1`, read the explanation below.
+If you need AdGuard Home to accept connections on `127.0.0.1`, read the explanation below.

 Ubuntu comes with a local DNS server by default called `systemd-resolved`, which uses port 53 and thus prevents AdGuard Home from binding to it.
 To fix this, disable the `systemd-resolved` daemon.
-Luckily, AdGuard Home can detect such configurations and disable `systemd-resolved` for you if you press "Fix" button which is shown near the `address already in use` message.
+Luckily, AdGuard Home can detect such configurations and disable `systemd-resolved` for you if you press the “Fix” button, which is shown near the `address already in use` message.

 Note that if you're using AdGuard Home with docker or snap, you'll have to do it yourself by following these steps: